plexus/yaks/README.md

 They might also contain extra control data to specify possible future interactions, not unlike HTML forms.

-These different efforts to specify media types for Hypermedia clients and servers base themselves on the same set of internet standards, such as [RFC4288 Media types](http://tools.ietf.org/html/rfc4288), [RFC5988 Web Linking](http://tools.ietf.org/html/rfc5988), [RFC6906 The "profile" link relation](http://tools.ietf.org/search/rfc6906) and [RFC6570 URI Templates](http://tools.ietf.org/html/rfc6570).
+These different media types for Hypermedia clients and servers base themselves on the same set of internet standards, such as [RFC4288 Media types](http://tools.ietf.org/html/rfc4288), [RFC5988 Web Linking](http://tools.ietf.org/html/rfc5988), [RFC6906 The "profile" link relation](http://tools.ietf.org/search/rfc6906) and [RFC6570 URI Templates](http://tools.ietf.org/html/rfc6570).

 ## Yaks Resources

 At the core of Yaks is the concept of a Resource, consisting of key-value attributes, RFC5988 style links, and embedded sub-resources.

+To build an API you create 'mappers' that turn your domain models into resources.
+Then you pick a media type 'serializer', which can turn the resource into a hypermedia message.

-These standards are embraced as far as practically possible, for instance to find the URI that uniquely defines a resource, we look at the 'self' link.
+The web linking standard which defines link relations like 'self', 'next' or 'alternate' is embraced as far as practically possible, for instance to find the URI that uniquely defines a resource, we look at the 'self' link.
 To distinguish different types of resources we use the 'profile' link.

 ## Mappers